 Often, what we as teachers are doing to prepare our group of children for school is very different to parental expectations of school readiness.
-We are under more and more pressure to engage our Kindy children in ‘school readiness’ activities.
+We are under more and more pressure to engage our Kindy or preschool children in ‘school readiness’ activities.
 School readiness is essential, however we are seeing more and more children engaging in activities were they are simply in the role of ‘producer’ or rote learner rather than positioned as authentic learners and creators (who are, let’s remember, only 4 years old).

 Our Early Years Learning Framework provides a curriculum framework based upon the holistic development of children.
 It encourages teachers to nurture children in a way that ensures they grow and learn in every area of their lives.
 The framework identifies positive dispositions for learning.
 These dispositions shape the way children approach learning and form part of their character and outlook, and how they respond in situations, transitions and changes.